premAI-io/state-of-open-source-ai/eval-datasets.md

 In parallel, there is a noteworthy exploration of alternative evaluation approaches, where models themselves act as evaluators.
-This transformation is illustrated by the creation of automatic evaluators within the [Alpaca Leaderboard](#alpaca-eval), and by the proposed approach of using the GPT-4 as an evaluator in the [Judging LLM-as-a-judge](https://arxiv.org/pdf/2306.05685.pdf) paper.
+This transformation is illustrated by the creation of automatic evaluators within the [Alpaca Leaderboard](#alpaca-eval), and by the proposed approach of using the GPT-4 as an evaluator {cite}`zheng2023judging`.
 These endeavours shed light on novel methods for assessing model performance.

 The future of model evaluation will likely involve a multidimensional approach that combines benchmarks, leaderboards, human evaluations, and innovative model-based assessments to comprehensively gauge model capabilities in a variety